What is Carbon Fiber and Why Use It?

 Cutting Carbon Fiber

-Our adhesive of choice is a high performance, high temperature film made by 3M.
+Our favorite adhesive is a high performance, high temperature film made by 3M because it’s quick, clean, easy to use and it holds a strong, tight bond.
 Rated at 400 degrees Fahrenheit, this adhesive will easily withstand the heat demands of most applications.

 High Temp Panels

-Protech’s high temperature carbon fiber panels are produced using a specially formulated high temperature, high strength epoxy resin.
-The result is a lightweight carbon panel that can withstand heat as high as 400 degrees Fahrenheit with minimal thermal expansion.
+Our high temperature carbon fiber panels are made with a specially formulated high temperature, high strength epoxy resin.
+The result is a lightweight carbon panel that can withstand heat as high as 400 degrees Fahrenheit with little thermal expansion.
+All our high temp panels are customized to your size and thickness needs.
 Panels using this resin system can be made in any thickness from .25mm to over ¾” and in dimensions up to 4’ x 8’.

 Machining Carbon Fiber